xiaoxiaojuzi/self-hosted-runner/README.md

    To use IAM roles for service accounts in cluster, we must create an IAM OIDC Identity Provider.
 We can create an OIDC provider for cluster using `eksctl` or the AWS Management Console.
   `eksctl utils associate-iam-oidc-provider --cluster YOUR-CLUSTER --approve`
 2. Create an IAM role and attach an IAM policy to it with the permissions that your service accounts need.

     2.1 Create a policy
     Create a policy `self_hosted_runner_policy` and add the following minimum permissions required for pushing images in an ECR repository.

+    2.2 Create the Role
+    Create a role `self_hosted_runner_role` with policy `self_hosted_runner_policy`.
+    Add trusted entities that can assume the above role under specified conditions.

 ```YAML
 {